Mailu/Mailu/docs/database.rst

   host    mailu           mailu           <mailu_host>/32            md5

 Note that this example is the bare-minimum to get Mailu working.
-It goes without saying that the database admin will have to setup his own means of backups and TLS encrypted connections.
+Additional work needs to be done by the database admin to setup their own means of backups and TLS encrypted connections.

 Nowadays it is recommended to use the official PostgreSQL image from the PostgreSQL community.
 The repository is located `here <https://hub.docker.com/_/postgres>`_.